ese-msc/c-primer/_sources/part_one/01_running.md

 ./hello
 ```

-Here `g++-12` is the name of your new GNU C++ compiler, the `-o` option specifies the name of the output file (the default is `a.out`) and we must list the `.cpp` source file to compile into it.
-The second line then runs our new executable.
+Here `g++-13` is the name of your new GNU C++ compiler (version number 13), the `-o` option specifies the name of the output file (the default is `a.out`) and we must list the `.cpp` source file to compile into it.
+The second line then runs our new executable file which we have just compiled.

+Remember, we only need to compile once, and then we can run the executable as many times as we like.
+If we make any changes to the source code, we must recompile before we can run the new version and see the results.

 #### Xcode